hoseindamavandi/Machine-Learning-Course/README.md

 # Machine-Learning-exercises

-my exercises in the machine learning course
+practic in the machine learning course